Clear Lake (California): History

+District and the California Department of Water Resources.
+The company expressed interest in the "possibility of harvesting the county's algae for sale in specialty markets in Europe and Japan".
+The project didn't materialize, as harvesting spirulina, the cyanobacteria genus the company was interested in, didn't prove economical nor reliable.
+The company opted instead for algae farming.
+The Clear Lake Algae Research Unit was disbanded in October 1978 for lack of funding, eight years after its start.

+Water rights

 DeWitt Clinton Rumsey, previously a cattle drive "Captain" (and after whom the town of Rumsey in Yolo County was named), was one of the first to record the water levels of Clear Lake.
-Its level was originally controlled by a rocky ledge in Cache Creek, called the "Grigsby Riffle" (which is now submerged upstream of the 1914 dam).
+Its level was originally controlled by a rocky ledge in Cache Creek called the "Grigsby Riffle" (which is now submerged upstream of the 1914 dam).
 In 1872 Rumsey installed a gauge in Lakeport to record the water level.
-He defined the level when the lake ceased to flow over the ledge as "Zero feet Rumsey", which corresponds to an elevation of 1,318.26 ft.
-The reading is called "on the Rumsey Gauge" or "Feet Rumsey", which can fall below zero due to evaporation (over 3 ft a year) and pumping of water.
+He defined the level when the lake ceased to flow over the ledge as "zero feet Rumsey," which corresponds to an elevation of 1,318.26 ft.
+The reading is referred to as being "on the Rumsey Gauge" or "(x) feet Rumsey," which can fall below zero due to evaporation (over 3 ft a year) and pumping of water.
 The highest recorded level is (13.66 ft in 1890, and the lowest is -3.50 ft in 1920.
-In 1991 a court ruled that the official "low water mark" (which determines property ownership) is Zero feet Rumsey.
+In 1991 a court ruled that the official low water mark (which determines property ownership) is zero feet Rumsey.
 The Rumsey gauge, now automated, is still in operation.